Danogbans/OxygenTest/README.md

 # OxygenTest
 This is a test to certify my programming level.
-In this test, I had to create a kilogram conve
+In this test, I had to create a kilogram conver